Middle East worries over possible US strike on Iran one month after protests began

 Meanwhile, Saudi Arabia's Crown Prince Mohammed bin Salman held a call with Iranian President Masoud Pezeshkian, saying the kingdom would “not allow its airspace or territory to be used for any military actions against Iran or for any attacks from any party, regardless of their origin.”
 That follows a similar pledge by the UAE.

-Saudi officials continue to be in “constant contact” with Trump administration officials about developments in the region, including on Iran, a senior Saudi embassy official in Washington said Wednesday, speaking on condition of anonymity because they were not authorized to comment publicly.

 “Our position is exactly this: Applying diplomacy through military threats cannot be effective or constructive,” Araghchi told journalists Wednesday outside of a Cabinet meeting.
-“If they want negotiations to take shape, they must abandon threats, excessive demands and the raising of illogical issues.
-Negotiations have their own principles: They must be conducted on an equal footing, based on mutual respect, and for mutual benefit.”
+“If they want negotiations to take shape, they must abandon threats, excessive demands and the raising of illogical issues.”

 Activists offer new death toll